Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Proposed Method

 \subsection{Overview}

-The proposed UFDANet (Unsupervised Feature Disentanglement and Augmentation Network) aims to enhance one-class face anti-spoofing (FAS) methods in detecting out-of-distribution (OOD) samples during inference, including those involving unseen spoof attacks or novel domain characteristics.
-Fig.~\ref{fig:overview} illustrates the overall framework of UFDANet and the interactions among its three core components.
-The first component is an \textbf{unsupervised feature disentanglement} module that separates liveness and domain information.
+The proposed \textbf{ssFDANet} (Self-supervised Feature Disentanglement and Aug- mentation Network) aims to address three key challenges in one-class face anti-spoofing, namely, (i) feature disentanglement, (ii) spoof data scarcity, and (iii) domain generalization, through three modules: self-supervised feature disentanglement, OOD liveness feature augmentation, and reliable domain feature augmentation.
+Fig.~\ref{fig:overview} illustrates the overall framework of ssFDANet and the interactions among its three core components.
+The first component is a \textbf{self-supervised feature disentanglement} module that separates liveness and domain information.
 This addresses a key limitation of conventional one-class FAS methods, which tend to learn entangled and domain-sensitive liveness features, thus improving model robustness.
 The second component is the \textbf{OOD liveness feature augmentation} module.
 It generates synthetic liveness features for out-of-distribution spoof classes using the liveness representations disentangled from real live samples, thereby supporting spoof detection beyond the training distribution.
 The third component is the \textbf{reliable domain feature augmentation} module, which produces diverse and unseen domain features to improve generalization to novel environments.
 Together, these augmented liveness and domain features enhance the model’s ability to discriminate between live and spoof samples under OOD conditions.
-Fig.~\ref{fig:Framework} presents the detailed flow of UFDANet, and Table\ref{tab:notations} summarizes the notations used throughout the paper.
+Fig.~\ref{fig:Framework} presents the detailed flow of ssFDANet, and Table\ref{tab:notations} summarizes the used notations.
+Finally, note that ssFDANet's three module was developed sequentially, with the associated loss terms progressively integrated into the overall objective.
+This modular design allows each component and its loss to be validated individually, ensuring that each loss term serves a specific learning objective.